Knowledge base

 Prerequisites

-- Have permission to manage rules: if you had been invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.
+- Permission to manage rules: if you had been invited to the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.removed this right from their admin account.

 - Check or select the email address concerned in the dropdown menu.